 - What do I want to see this person do differently?

 - What positive behaviors would I like to reinforce?

 Being thoughtful on the front end of a feedback conversation will help you feel confident and prepared, and set you and your team members up for success once the conversation concludes.
 For more helpful tips, read our guide: How to Navigate Negative Reactions to Employee Feedback.

 Connect, listen and empathize.

-Now more than ever, be sure to consider any extenuating circumstances that might be influencing the behaviors you plan to address during a feedback session.
+Take extra care to consider any extenuating circumstances that might be influencing the behaviors you plan to address during a feedback session.
 For example, if an employee who is normally a top performer is suddenly missing deadlines or seems less engaged, consider scheduling a check-in call simply to connect on a human level first.
-You may discover an employee’s lapse in performance is linked to things like childcare concerns, a suddenly irregular work schedule, or increased anxiety in the face of so much uncertainty.
+You may discover an employee’s lapse in performance is linked to things like childcare concerns, an irregular work schedule, or increased anxiety in the face of so much ongoing uncertainty.
 By focusing first on what your employees feel and not just on what they do, you can demonstrate empathy, build trust, and potentially improve performance, long before the actual feedback conversation takes place.

 Choose the right method, manner and timing.